2018–19 NCAA Men's Soccer Recruiting Rules and Calendar

 - Any time: Athletes can receive brochures for camps, questionnaires, NCAA materials and non-athletic recruiting publications.

-- June 15 before junior year: Coaches may begin calling athletes, as well as send emails, texts and messages.
+- June 15 after sophomore year: Coaches may begin calling athletes, as well as send emails, texts and messages.
 They can also conduct off-campus communications with athletes and/or their parents.
 At this time, athletes may start taking official visits.

 Division 3 NCAA men’s soccer recruiting rules